enqueuer-land/enqueuer/docs/README.md

       assertions:
       - expectToBeDefined: this.name

-#### publisher
+#### actuator

-A publisher action is triggered by enqueuer itself.
-It **acts** whereas a [subscription](#subscription) **reacts**.
+A actuator action is triggered by enqueuer itself.
+It **acts** whereas a [sensor](#sensor) **reacts**.
 It publishes something, it writes, it enqueues, hits and endpoint...
 These kinds of actions.
 It's worth noting that it always **creates** a message.
 That's the reason why there's an implicitly created test in **onFinish** hook verifying if the message got published.

-##### publisher attributes
+##### actuator attributes

-Every publisher has its own properties, depending on its protocol and implementation.
+Every actuator has its own properties, depending on its protocol and implementation.
-The built-in ['"http'" publisher](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands a "'url'", a "'method'", and a "'payload'", if the method is not a "'GET'".
+The built-in ['"http'" actuator](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands a "'url'", a "'method'", and a "'payload'", if the method is not a "'GET'".
-On the other hand, the built-in ['"tcp'" publisher](https://github.com/enqueuer-land/enqueuer/blob/master/examples/tcp.yml) implementation requires a "'serverAddress'" and a "'port'".
+On the other hand, the built-in ['"tcp'" actuator](https://github.com/enqueuer-land/enqueuer/blob/master/examples/tcp.yml) implementation requires a "'serverAddress'" and a "'port'".
-These are the publisher attributes:
+These are the actuator attributes:

 **name**
-Defaults to publisher index.
+Defaults to actuator index.
-Describes what the publisher is supposed to do.
+Describes what the actuator is supposed to do.

-    name: publisher action
+    name: actuator action

 **type**
 Mandatory.
-Key tag to identify which publisher will be instantiated
+Key tag to identify which actuator will be instantiated

     type: http

 **payload**
-Since a publisher usually publishes something, it's very likely you have to set a value here.
+Since a actuator usually publishes something, it's very likely you have to set a value here.
 The message itself that will be send through this protocol.
 Be it a string, a number, a boolean value or even whole objects.

     payload: value

 **ignore**
 Defaults to false.
-Tells to enqueuer that this publisher should be skipped.
+Tells to enqueuer that this actuator should be skipped.
 Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/ignore.yml) to see it working.

     ignore: true